 Fluff recipes like this and my Pineapple Fluff Pretzel dessert are very popular for any summer gathering.
 People love fluff desserts.
 Or creamy desserts like this coconut fruit salad!
 Those are also a favorite.

 I’m not completely on board with them, but I don’t judge.
 They’re easy to make and people love them.
+I prefer Oreo Cupcakes, which would be a delicious decadent addition to this recipe.
 I’ve also had a couple of readers ask if I had a cookies and cream dessert.
 Ask and you shall receive.

 My son loves this Oreo Fluff dessert and says it’s like eating an ice cream sandwich without the teeth sensitivity from a frozen treat.